-The F424BD supports up to eight (8) hot-swap 2.5" SAS/SATA drives in trays for each node for a total of thirty-two (32) drives.
-These drives are hot-swappable units and are connected to the chassis and serverboard for power and control.
+The F424BF supports up to six (6) hot-swap 2.5" SAS/SATA drives in trays for each node for a total of twenty-four (24) drives.
+These drives are hot-swappable units and are connected to two backplanes (that provides power and control).